carmenlup/Introspect2b/README.md

 ##### 2.3.
 Create secure connection to Azure Container Registry (ACR)

-- In your Azure DevOps project, navigate to "Project Settings" > "Service connections".
+- In your Azure DevOps project, navigate to `Project Settings` -> `Service connections`.
-- Click on "New service connection" and select "Docker Registry".
+- Click on `New service connection` and select "Docker Registry".
-- Select "Azure Container Registry" as the registry type.
+- Select `Azure Container Registry` as the registry type.
 - Select the subscription and the ACR instance `introspect2bacr` created on step 1.3.
 - Use `acr-connection` for service connection name and save it.